-The third Specialist Outpatient Waiting Time Report, providing information about outpatient waiting times as of 31 October 2018, is now available.
+The Specialist Outpatient Waiting Time Report that provides information about outpatient waiting times as of 31 January 2019, is now available.

 The Department for Health and Wellbeing has been working with metropolitan Local Health Networks, clinicians and data teams to improve the accuracy and availability of information to be included in these Reports.

-For more information about changes made to the third Report, see the Release of the third Specialist Outpatient Waiting Time Report Fact Sheet (PDF 281KB).
+For more information about the Report, see the Specialist Outpatient Waiting Time Report Fact Sheet (PDF 372KB).

 Specialist Outpatient Waiting Time Report (The Report)

 Specialist outpatient services waiting time information is being reported on a quarterly basis from 1 July 2018.
 Having the likely waiting time available for specialist outpatient services will support patients and their doctors making informed decisions about treatment options.

 Clinicians assess how urgent a patient referral is based on information provided by the referring Doctor.
 The waiting times identified in the Reports do not apply to urgent referrals that need to be seen by a clinician within 30 days.
 The waiting times in the Reports are for routine or non-urgent or not yet assessed patient referrals that can be added to an outpatient waiting list for an appointment.

 The Reports include information about patients waiting for an appointment at the Royal Adelaide Hospital, The Queen Elizabeth Hospital, Lyell McEwin Hospital, Modbury Hospital, Flinders Medical Centre, Noarlunga Hospital and Women’s and Children’s Hospital for the services they provide.